madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

-The analysis relies on computing dataflow requirements (modes) of user-defined predicates and verifying their consistency with respect to the actual bindings (adornments) of the program and query pairs.
+The analysis relies on computing dataflow requirements (modes) of user-defined predicates and verifying their consistency with respect to the actual bindings (adornments) of the program & query pairs.

 We avoid inefficiency through a greedy scheduling algorithm, but we don't sacrifice completeness.
 Additionally, our analysis is incremental and thus